arshiya2704/cmpe281-piedpiper/Core Value- Respect.md

 ### 15. Praise much more frequently than you criticize.
 Encourage praise and recognition from employee to employee as well as from the supervisor.

 ### 16. The golden rule does apply at work, or, as professional speaker Leslie Charles, says, “Implement the platinum rule: treat others as they wish to be treated.””

+As in the last week of the project, still respect as a core value is maintained in our project group.
+Last but not the least, summarising the points that we kept in mind to maintain respect throughout the 8 weeks.

+### 17. We show consideration for one another.

+### 18. We recognise each other’s differences.

+### 19. We understand the customer’s needs and expectations and go out of our way to meet these.

+### 20. We prevent accidents and see that no-one injures themselves in the workplace.